 Ethical elephant tourism in South Asia is considerably less well developed.
 In Sri Lanka, the fledgling Elephant Freedom Project near Kandy and the Elephant Conservation and Care Cente in Mathura are currently leading the way.

 How do I know if what I’m seeing really is ethical?

 Elephants, like humans, need stimulation, social interaction (with other elephants rather than tourists, that is) and time to themselves to behave naturally.
 Like humans, they should be protected from overwork and not be forced to march around for more than four hours a day.

 Check for signs of cruelty: Bullhooks are used to guide and control elephants.
 Properly used by a skilled and sensitive mahout, the bullhook causes no harm; unfortunately, excessive use of bullhooks (or other implements) by heavy handed or inexperienced mahouts is widespread, resulting in wounds to head and flesh.
 Howdahs should always be removed when not in use.

 Are they being fed?
 Elephants in the wild forage for up to twenty hours daily so there should be an ample supply of fodder and water.

 Are they being shaded and kept clean?
-Elephants suffer in the heat too, and dislike standing in their own poo.
-Food should be kept off the floor too, so it doesn’t get mixed up with dirt and urine.
-Elephant dung should be large, round and solid – as in humans, diarrhea is an indicator of sickness.
+Elephants suffer in the heat too, and dislike standing in their own faeces.
+Food should be kept off the floor, so it doesn’t get mixed up with dirt and urine.
+Dung from healthy elephants should be large, round and solid – as in humans, diarrhoea is an indicator of sickness.